spolu/settle/site/content/posts/settle-introduction.md

 - [Guide: Setting up a mint](/posts/guide-setting-up-a-mint/)
 - [Community](/community)

-/Mint your assets!/
+/Getting involved/

+At the end of the day, Settle's goal is to make currency issuance and exchange easy and available to everyone (even machines).
+I think that Settle can be particularly useful in situations where currency issuance is implicit and therefore often lacks liquidity.

+One perfect (though rather mundane) example where Settle could potentially inject liquidity in an implicit network of IOUs, are the balances we maintain with our friends and family.
+Settle could (at least with your technophile friends until we have more than a command-line) let you use the balance you have with one friend to pay another one, or even buy stuff, depending on the topology of the trust graph.
+Even if mundane, powered by a mobile app, this could be a pretty exciting application of Settle.

-I'd like to write a few more posts exploring how Settle could be used in a couple of interesting situations related to self-driving car networks[3] and e-commerce[4], but I'm convinced that a successful use-case for Settle, if any, is very likely to come from somewhere unexpected.
+While I'm also excited by potential use-cases related to self-driving car networks[3] or online commerce[4], I'm convinced that a first successful use-case for Settle, if any, is very likely to come from somewhere unexpected.

-So I definitely invite you to play with the `settle` command line and register on **m.settle.network**.
-When you mint assets, feel free to ping me on IRC (spolu in #settle on FreeNode), I'd be more than happy to trust you for a few cents and transact with you to test the system.
+With that in mind, if you whish to get involved here are a few things you can do today:

+- First and foremost, install `settle`, register, mint a few assets, ask your friends, colleagues, drones, self-driving cars to do so, trust them and ask (instruct?) them to trust you back and attempt to run a few transactions.
+That's the best way to test the system and discover interesting use-cases.
-Setting up your own mint is also definitely a great way to learn more and help the community grow.
-If you setup a mint, let's add it to the `settle register` command!
+- If you want to learn more about the underlying protocol, you can play with setting up your own mint: that's definitely beneficial for the comunity and if you do so, let's add it to the `register` command.

-Finally, if you really want to get your hands dirty, building an app or a gateway[5], are definitely things that I would love to collaborate on in the future.
+- If you think of, work in, or have heard of implicit networks of IOUs that are lacking liquidity, let's try to apply Settle to it and see if it can solve a pain point experienced in that market.
+(Another hunch: I'm quite convinced, despite not being an expert at all, that online games artifacts could be a good fit?)
+- Finally, there are many large-scale engineering projects that can be built on top of Settle.
+Most obvious ones I can think of are: an offer path discovery service, a mobile app (and probably service as well) that makes it easy to use Settle for non-technical users, or a variety of gateways[5].

-In the meantime, I hope you enjoy learning more about Settle and the model it proposes.
-Don't hesitate to reach out directly or on the public mailing list[6] if you have any question!
+In any case, I hope that you'll enjoy learning more about Settle and the model it proposes.
+Please don't hesitate to reach out directly or on the public mailing list[6] if you have any question!

-Have fun minting.

 -stan